 If a professor told you about pushback from their students, you might assume that their students are complaining about having too much homework, or that the assigned reading is boring.
 The philosopher Alison Bailey says that she often encounters a different, and much more problematic, form of resistance in her classroom.
 She calls it “epistemic pushback” and explains that students often do it without even noticing.
 On today’s episode, we discuss the phenomenon of “privilege protective epistemic pushback.”
 It’s a form of resistance in which students who are members of dominant groups derail classroom conversations that make them uncomfortable into an “epistemic home turf” where they feel more comfortable.
 Alison Bailey explains exactly what epistemic pushback is, and discusses the ways it slows down classroom conversations.

 A recent trip to the Creation Museum caused producer Sandra Bertin to be very skeptical of, well, skepticism.
-Sandra returned to the studio to interrogate the idea of skepticism with host of the show Andy Cullison and our other producer, Christiane Wisehart.
+On her return to the studio, we all interrogate the idea of skepticism.
 We turn skepticism inside out and upside down with philosopher Barry Lam and geologist Jeane Pope.
 Do you have thoughts about skepticism?
 Send us a comment or a voice memo to: firstname.lastname@example.org.